orodriguez/katas/javascript/string-transformations/README.md

 # Thinks I leaned

+##v1

 * There is no string.replaceAll in javascript.
 Used a trick with split.

 * Local functions make the main logic hard to read

+##v2

+* A simpler solution to camel case using the result of pascal case and replace first word with regex.